Skip to Main Content

 How can the right HR tech help businesses with WOTC?

 First, the service screens candidates for WOTC eligibility from their job applications, then calculates the potential credits before an employer makes a hiring decision.
 It can even verify qualifying employees who were recently hired, eliminating any blind spot for possible credits.
+Keep in mind that in order to claim WOTC credits, the necessary paperwork must be completed at the preemployment stage.
+If this step is missed, it will not be possible to complete the forms retroactively, and the credits may be forfeited.

 Some services even conduct the eligibility search at no cost to the organization.
 If no credits are found, the company doesn’t have to pay a penny for the search.